paulczar/gcc-deploy-opsman/README.md

 ## Cert Manager

 This will allow for the use of a real cert for opsman

+> Note: if you don't have the stable repo in helm you may need to run `helm repo add stable https://kubernetes-charts.storage.googleapis.com`.

 ```
 kubectl apply -f charts/cert-manager/manifests/crds.yaml